-- When installing the floor joist, work from inside the building from platform ladders. - > Do not lean over or sit on the walls. - 1.
-Review the prints and floor joist plans for: - the location of the stairway opening - the location of any LVLs (Microlams) which rest on the sill/top plates - the starting point for the floor joist layout - any floor joist which will be off layout due to plumbing or framing issues then mark their location on the sill plates.
-(See Figure 5.15).
+- When installing the floor joist, work from inside the building from platform ladders. - Do not lean over or sit on the walls. - 1.
+Review the prints and floor joist plans for: - the location of the stairway opening - the location of any LVLs (Microlams) which rest on the sill/top plates - the starting point for the floor joist layout - the spacing for the floor joists (16", 19.2", and 24" o.c.) - any floor joist which will be off layout due to plumbing or framing issues then mark their location on the sill plates.
+(See Figure 5.14).

-- 2. Mark the sill/top plates with the locations of any of the following which extend over them: (See Figure 5.15). - Mark the location of the Stairway on the Plates. - Mark the location of LVLs (Microlams). - ► LVLs are available in many sizes, but the most common size will be 1 3⁄4" wide.
+- 2. Mark the sill/top plates with the locations of any of the following which extend over them: (See Figure 5.14). - Mark the location of the Stairway on the Plates. - Mark the location of LVLs (Microlams).

+➤ LVLs are available in many sizes, but the most common size will be 1 3⁄4" wide.

 - 3. Mark the front and back sill plates with the first and last joist.
-(See figure 5.15). - Make marks for one joist on each of the front and back sill plates even with the outside edge of the sill plate. - 4.
+(See figure 5.14). - Make marks for one joist on each of the front and back sill plates even with the outside edge of the sill plate. - 4.
 Mark the center locations of the Floor Joist on the plates.
-(See figure 5.15).
-Ensure the marks are even on both sides of the house. - Continuing from the starting points on each side, lay out the floor joist 16" on center (OC) except where identified in the print. (the center of each joist will be a multiple of 16" away from the starting point; usually the end of the sill/top plate.)
-A few of the joists may need to be moved to allow for stairway headers or plumbing for showers and toilets. - Maintaining 16" spacing is critical so the breaks between the decking boards fall in the center of a joist. - 5.
+(See figure 5.14).
+Ensure the marks are even on both sides of the house. - Continuing from the starting points on each side, lay out the floor joist per the spacing on the prints.
+A few of the joists may need to be moved to allow for stairway headers or plumbing for showers and toilets. - Maintaining the proper spacing is critical so the breaks between the decking boards fall in the center of a joist. - 5.
 Mark the joist width set back marks.
 Note: some joists are 2 1⁄2" and others will be 3 1⁄2" wide.
 Take care to mark the appropriate size for each joist.
-(See figure 5.15). - To ensure the joists are centered on the layout marks, make marks on the plate which indicate where the edge of the joist will sit.
+(See figure 5.14). - To ensure the joists are centered on the layout marks, make marks on the plate which indicate where the edge of the joist will sit.
 Measure back 1 3⁄4" (for 3 1⁄2" wide joist) or 1 1⁄4" (for 2 1⁄2" joist) on either side of the center mark. - Using a speed square, draw a line across the plates at each mark.
-This line marks the position of the edge of the joist. - ➤ Note: The floor joists must be installed perpendicular to the sill plates. - 6.
-Mark the side to side position of the Floor Joist by creating alignment lines on the sill/top plates.
-(See figure 5.15).
-The ends of the floor joists will be set on this line.
+This line marks the position of the edge of the joist. - ➤ Note: The floor joists must be installed perpendicular to the sill plates.

-- > Note: Ensure the two lines are parallel.

-- Snap a chalk line across the sill/top plate, 1 1/8" from the outside edges of the sill/top plates at each side of the house.

-- Repeat on the other side.
+- 6. Mark the side to side position of the Floor Joist by creating alignment lines on the sill/top plates.
+(See figure 5.14).
+The ends of the floor joists will be set on this line. - Note: Ensure the two lines are parallel. - Snap a chalk line across the sill/top plate, 1 1/8" from the outside edges of the sill/top plates at each side of the house. - Repeat on the other side.